Is travel insurance required to enter Bermuda?

 Why should you buy travel insurance to visit Bermuda?

-Travel medical insurance is required to enter and Trawick International offers numerous travel medical insurance and trip cancellation insurance plans that meet entry requirements for Bermuda.
-We recommend purchasing a trip cancellation policy that provides the elusive Cancel for any Reason Benefit (CFAR) for your added protection.
+Your primary health care plan may not cover you away from your home country; therefore, we recommend travel insurance with emergency medical coverage when traveling internationally.
+Trawick International offers numerous travel medical insurance and trip cancellation insurance plans.
+We recommend purchasing a trip cancellation policy that provides Cancel for any Reason Benefit (CFAR) for added protection.

 Do the trip cancellation plans from Trawick International cover COVID-19?